Sport in Edmonton: Baseball

 Edmonton were represented in the North American League by the Edmonton Capitals in 2011, but the team has suspended operations.
 In 2020, the Edmonton Riverhawks collegiate baseball team was formed.
 The team is a member of the West Coast League.

-As a reminder of Edmonton's baseball history, a giant metal baseball bat was erected near downtown and is the largest in the world.
+As a reminder of Edmonton's baseball history, a giant metal baseball bat was erected near downtown.
+It was once the largest in Canada, until Saskatchewan erected a larger bat in 2014.

 Edmonton Trappers

 Triple-A baseball came to Edmonton in 1980 as the Edmonton Trappers playing at John Ducey Park.
 The Trappers became the first Canadian AAA franchise to win a pennant in 1984.
 They would go on and win three more titles with the most recent being in 2002 when they defeated Salt Lake City.

 In 2003, the team was sold and moved to Texas.
 The owners were losing money even though the Trappers were doing well in attendance.
 Though all of the stadiums in the league were bigger than Telus Field, the Trappers would finish 10 out of the 16 teams in attendance.